jmateusms/farofa/README.md

 ## roadmap

 This is a general list of what I expect to include in this project.
 The order is more or less what I would expect to achieve.
 However, it is entirely possible that some features will be implemented sooner or later than expected.
+Also, I'm not able to work on this project as much as I'd like, so it may take a while to implement everything.
+Feel free to

 - [ ] "v0"
   - [ ] Simple failure-repair simulation framework with a limited set of time distributions.